IBM/cics-bundle-gradle/samples/gradle-war-sample/README.md

 ## Option 1: import the full sample
 [Clone the repository](https://github.com/IBM/cics-bundle-gradle.git) and import the sample, `samples/gradle-war-sample`, into your IDE.

 Edit the variables in the `cicsBundle` block of the `standalone-war-demo/build.gradle` file, to match the correct CMCI URL, CSD group, CICSplex, region and BUNDLE definition name for your environment, as well as supplying your CICS user ID and password.
+If you're deploying the bunlde into a single region environment (SMSS), remove the `cicsplex` and `region` fields.

 ## Option 2: add to an existing Gradle project
 If you have an existing Java Gradle project, add the snippet shown below to the `cicsBundle` and `dependencies` sections of your `build.gradle` and edit the variables as needed.
+If you're deploying the bunlde into a single region environment (SMSS), remove the `cicsplex` and `region` fields.
 Your Gradle project should now resemble the sample.
 ```gradle
 cicsBundle {
     build {